mikenicklas/ruby-vehicles/README.md

 # Ruby Vehicles
-A Ruby library for various manufacturers and models
+A Ruby library for using model year data

 ## Usage
-Simple require the ruby-vehicles file into your application and take advantage of the Vehicles class.
+Simply require the ruby-vehicles file into your application and take advantage of the Vehicles class.

     Vehicles.all
     # => [{"year"=>"1909", "manufacturer"=>"Ford", "model"=>"Model T"},...]